CITCodeOne/CIT_Notes/C#/Methods.md

+## Quick summary

+1. Method is used to define named blocks of custom code that can easily be reused.
+2. Methods can be called by adding parentheses to the end of the method name.
+3. Every time an application is started, the Main() method is called.
+4. Methods can return values as output.
+Method outputs can be stored in variables for later use.
+5. A basic method can be defined using following syntax `static void BasicMethod()`
+6. *Arguments* are values passed to method call, between the parentheses.
+7. *Parameters* in a method signature define variables that will serve as placeholders for arguments passed when the method is called.
+8. Method parameters can only be used within the method body.
+9. In *method overloading* multiple methods can have the same name, as long as they have different method signatures.
+10. Method parameters can be optional given a default using equals syntax.
+11. When calling a method arguments can be passed by position by name.
+If using names, use the colon syntax.
+12. Methods return values with the `return` keyword.
+13. We can define a type and value for a method to return.
+14. Every method has a return type designated in its method signature.
+That type must match the type of the value actually returned.
+15. If a method returns no type, its return type is `void`
+16. `out` parameters can be used to return multiple values from a method.

 ## Introduction
 A method is a reusable set of instructions that performs a specific task.
 It is used to keep code organized, maintainable, and repeatable.
 Sometimes methods is also refered to functions.